awsdocs/aws-kms-developer-guide/doc_source/increase-quota.md

 AWS KMS resource quotas and request quotas are adjustable, except for the [key policy document size quota](resource-limits.md#key-policy-limit) and the [custom key store quota](requests-per-second.md#rps-key-stores)\.

-If you need to exceed a quota, you can request a quota increase in Service Quotas\.
-Use the [Service Quotas console](https://console.aws.amazon.com/servicequotas) or the [RequestServiceQuotaIncrease](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_RequestServiceQuotaIncrease.html) operation\.
+To request a quota increase, use the [Service Quotas console](https://console.aws.amazon.com/servicequotas) or the [RequestServiceQuotaIncrease](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_RequestServiceQuotaIncrease.html) operation\.
+For instructions, see [Requesting an AWS KMS quota increase](#increase-quota)\.
 For details, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
-If Service Quotas for AWS KMS are not available in the AWS Region, please visit the [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.
+If Service Quotas for AWS KMS are not available in your AWS Region, please visit the [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.

 ## Using the Service Quotas console<a name="quota-increase-console"></a>